 A portion of loans from each of these years is not yet subject to repayment, hence not yet subject to default.
 With over $450 billion in federal student loans issued during this period (2007-12), and a small percentage of that going into default, the $66 billion return will disappear or, at a minimum, shrink to something quite less shocking long before the government finishes collecting on these loans.

 The time period used was likely chosen to make the specific (dramatic) point.

 How would this stack up against other time periods?
 Say, for example, the five-year period before this one, or the five years before that?
 Probably it would be a horse of a different color.
 There would likely be more defaults.
 The scenario would probably not support the senator’s point.
 Why use facts when they don’t work for you?

 Warren also stated, quite correctly, that the federal government does not refinance student loans.
 Good point, well noted.
 Private lenders, however, do refinance student debt.
 This point was absent from the televised discussion.
 For many graduates, this is a viable option.

 The ones the banks won’t refinance probably should not be refinanced by the government either, as they carry a higher risk of default.
-Warren indicated that student loan interest rates are very high, with students paying at rates, in some cases “over ten percent.”
+Warren indicated that student loan interest rates are very high, with students paying at rates, in some cases “over 10 percent.”

-The big issue with student debt from a political point OF VIEW is who is going to fill the gap.
+The big issue with student debt from a political point of view is who is going to fill the gap.

-If we charge students less money through lower interest rates then we need to collect money from someone else to cover the cost of the defaults and other expenses.
+If we charge students less money through lower interest rates, then we need to collect money from someone else to cover the cost of the defaults and other expenses.
 This means the taxpayers pick up the slack.